abinit/abinit/doc/developers/new_testsuite.md

   specification.
 The path is relative to the Abinit input file.
 A natural choice would be to use the path "./t21.yaml" associated to the input file "t21.in" unless we decide to create a dedicated directory.

+!!! important
+    Until the basic document list is considered stable enough the printing of YAML documents is disabled by default.
+To enable it, add `use_yaml 1` to your input file (in the normal Abinit input variables part).

 ### Test specification syntax